How to Choose a Pricing Strategy for Your Small Business

 Strategy #6.
 Economy Pricing

 With this pricing model, you set low prices for your budget products.
-Economy pricing works well for businesses with low overhead costs and the ability to produce bulk quantities.
+The economy pricing strategy focuses on offering a low price to attract price-sensitive customers.
+This approach works well for businesses with low overhead costs and the ability to produce bulk quantities.
+The strategy relies on achieving high sales volume to generate sufficient revenue, as increased sales volume can compensate for lower profit margins.
 As such, this pricing model requires careful planning to avoid sacrificing quality.

 Economy pricing is ideal for businesses that want to position themselves as affordable options for budget-conscious customers.
-Companies like Dollar Tree and McDonald’s implement this model.
+Companies like Dollar Tree and McDonald’s implement this model, where boosting sales volume is key to the success of economy pricing.

 What To Do Next